 10. Transplant the Columnar Cactus cutting into a permanent pot filled with succulent potting mix or directly into a sunny garden bed four weeks after it has rooted.
 Water it sparingly.

-Choose a rooting pot that provides at least 0.5 inch (1.2 cm) of space around all sides of the Columnar Cactus cutting.
+Choose a rooting pot that provides at least 0.5 inches (1.2 cm) of space around all sides of the Columnar Cactus cutting.
 As an alternative to drying your cutting, try dipping the freshly severed end into gardening sulfur, which also helps prevent rot.